RussellRhodes/RaspberryPiPicoSinricPro/README.md

             return true;
         }

+Notifications can also be sent from the device to Sinric Pro.

+        // send random power level...
+        SinricProNotify( DIMMER_ID, "setPowerLevel", PERIODIC_POLL, "powerLevel", value, JSON

 This example code can easily be modified to handle other Sinric Pro device types, by extending the "actions" array in SinricPro.c

 Original author: Russell Rhodes, https://github.com/RussellRhodes